Support the news

 Asking The Government For 'A Favor'

-Deferred Action for Childhood Arrivals, also known as DACA, was signed into effect by executive order from President Obama last year, partly in response to the failure to get immigration reform through Congress during his first term.
+Deferred Action for Childhood Arrivals, also known as DACA, was created through executive action by President Obama last year, partly in response to the failure to get immigration reform through Congress during his first term.

 More than a quarter of a million immigrants ages 15 to 30 have been approved for deferred action since the program began last August, according to the latest figures from U.S. Citizenship and Immigration Services.
 Another 200,000 or so have applied and are waiting for the government's response.